 1. A short synopsis or summary– a sentence to a paragraph is fine.
 It’s okay to include spoilers in your synopsis.

-2. What genre or subgenre, if any, your story is.
+2. What genres or sub-genres your story fits into.

 3. Your bio.
 If you have a website, Twitter handle, Facebook page or other internet presence, include that, too.